WeblateOrg/weblate/docs/admin/addons.rst

 * Per author

-Original commit messages are kept, but authorship is lost unless "Per author" is selected, or the commit message is customized to include it.
+Original commit messages are kept, but authorship is lost unless :guilabel:`Per author` is selected, or the commit message is customized to include it.

 .. versionadded:: 4.1